la2050/archive/_projects/2014/permanent-workshop-for-would-works.md

     - South LA
     - Westside
-  Does your project impact Los Angeles County?: Yes (benefits a population of LA County)
+  Does your project impact Los Angeles County?: Yes (benefits a population of LA County) How will your project impact the LA2050 “Create” metrics?:
+    - Employment in creative industries
+    - Concentration of manufacturing activity in LA
+    - Jobs per capita
+    - Gini coefficient
+    - Number of high-growth startups
+    - >-
+      Measures of cultural and global economic influence (“soft power”) (Dream Metric)
+    - >-
+      Unemployment rates (and opportunities) for the formerly incarcerated (Dream Metric)
+    - >-
+      Employment opportunities for individuals who are homeless or chronically unemployed in Skid Row
   impact_metrics: >-
     Focusing on small manufacturing, Would-Works is committed to increasing job opportunities for individuals who are homeless or chronically unemployed in